2079884FDavid/JTPrettyTime/README.md

 **`parseIso8601Forced`** `:: String -> Integer`

-Same as parseIso8601 but returns always an Integer.
-Use this if you are SURE that the input cannot be malformed.  *WARNING:* There is no safety net here.
-If you provide wrong input, your program will go into an undefined state (returns unix-timestamp=0) and things will go badly. *DO NOT TRUST USER INPUT!*
+Same as `parseIso8601` but always returns an Integer.
+Use this if you are sure that the input cannot be malformed.  **WARNING:** There is no safety net here.
+If you provide wrong input, your program will go into an undefined state (returns unix-timestamp=0) and things will go badly. **DO NOT TRUST USER INPUT!**

     *JTPrettyTime.Parsec.ParseIso8601> parseIso8601Forced "2001-09-07"
     999820800

 **`isIso8601StrictParseable`** `:: String -> Bool`

-Checks if running parseIso8601Strict on the provided input would work.
+Checks if running `parseIso8601Strict` on the provided input would work.

     *JTPrettyTime.Parsec.ParseIso8601> isIso8601StrictParseable "2019-09-01"
     True